-For scores that are to be included in the TES calculation, the higher of the raw converted score or adjusted converted score for Progress on Relevant Objectives (PRO) and the higher of the raw converted score or adjusted converted score for Overall Excellence of the Teacher (ET) are utilized to calculate teaching effectiveness scores.
-A Teaching Effectiveness score is obtained for each course by averaging the highest scores on the two (2) indicators (Progress on Relevant Objectives and Excellent Teacher) for courses that have been pre-identified as included in the calculation.
+For the TES calculation, the higher of the raw converted score or adjusted converted score for Progress on Relevant Objectives (PRO) and the higher of the raw converted score or adjusted converted score for Overall Excellence of the Teacher (ET) are utilized to calculate teaching effectiveness scores.
+A Teaching Effectiveness score is obtained for each course by averaging the highest scores on the two (2) indicators (Progress on Relevant Objectives and Excellent Teacher).
 Each TES is averaged to attain a multi-year Teaching Effectiveness Score.

-In order to achieve an extended contract or rank promotion, faculty are expected to meet the minimum Teaching Effectiveness score articulated in Section 7.4 for the advancement being sought.
+In order to achieve an extended contract or rank promotion, faculty are expected to achieve the appropriate Teaching Effectiveness Score benchmark in either 100% or 50% of their IDEA evaluated courses based on contract type as articulated in Section 7.4 for the advancement being sought.